ArianRai/Documentation/React/APIs.md

 #### Skipping re-rendering when props are unchanged

-> With memo, you can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
-Such a component is said to be memoized.
+With memo, you can create a component that React will not re-render when its parent re-renders so long as its `new props` are the same as the `old props`.
+Such a component is said to be _memoized_.

 ```js
 const Greeting = memo(function Greeting({ name }) {